How Bad Is Pakistan's Plastic Bag Problem? See For Yourself

 Sanitation is a huge issue across Pakistan, where garbage collection is spotty and often focused on wealthy areas.
 Residents in poorer neighborhoods are left to grapple with trash on their own.
 In Saidpur, for instance, residents said authorities often promised to dispatch garbage collectors, but they didn't come very often.
 So residents toss the trash in the dry riverbed.
 Scavengers take plastic bottles and cardboard, both of which can be recycled for money in Pakistan, but leave the rest.
 Residents say their children suffer from skin rashes, hepatitis and dengue fever, which they attribute to the trash problem.

-This being the monsoon season, Munira, the 65-year-old woman, said residents waited for heavy rains to dislodge the bags, leaving a trail of detritus through canals linked to the Indus river basin, which runs down the length of Pakistan.
+This being the monsoon season, Munira, the 65-year-old woman, said residents waited for heavy rains to dislodge the bags, leaving a trail of detritus through canals linked to the Indus River basin, which runs down the length of Pakistan.

 From there, the bags of trash wash into the Arabian Sea.
-It's unclear how much waste ends up in the ocean – but enough, that according to a 2018 study, the Indus was the second largest contributor of plastic pollution from a river that ends up in the world's oceans.
+It's unclear how much waste ends up in the ocean — but enough that according to a 2018 study of plastic pollution from rivers, the Indus was the second-largest contributor of plastic pollution that ends up in the world's oceans.
 (The largest contributor was the Yangtze River in China, outstripping the next nine rivers.)

-Already, the August 14 ban has had an impact.
-At a plastic bag factory built between farmlands in rural Islamabad, news of the ban had caused a sales slump, said owner Iftikhar Ahmed Jamal.
+Already, the Aug.
+14 ban has had an impact.
+At a plastic bag factory built between farmlands in rural Islamabad, news of the ban has caused a sales slump, said owner Iftikhar Ahmed Jamal.
 Only three of his 12 machines were working, stamping bags with slogans of surrounding supermarkets.
 To compensate, Jamal laid off about half of his 35 workers.
 Remaining workers said they were worried.

 "If it's shut down, I'll have to find another job," said Mohammad Zaheer, a married 25-year-old who makes about $90 a month.
 "Of course it will be difficult, because there is much unemployment," he said, fluttering his fingers, bent askew from being crushed in a machine.